bellbind/python-simplexquery/README.md

 ## for Windows

-You can download wininst exes from
+You can download stable installer exes from PyPI page.

+More new versions may be avaiable from
 [github download](http://github.com/bellbind/python-simplexquery/downloads)

-For building yourself, see [doc/HOWTO-BUILD-ON-WINDOWS.md](http://github.com/bellbind/python-simplexquery/blob/master/doc/HOWTO-BUILD-ON-WINDOWS.md)
+For building modules yourself, see [doc/HOWTO-BUILD-ON-WINDOWS.md](http://github.com/bellbind/python-simplexquery/blob/master/doc/HOWTO-BUILD-ON-WINDOWS.md)

 ## Concept of the module

 This module is designed for using XQuery on python easily, so the module:

-- only provides stateless functions which only use standard python objects
+- only provides stateless functions which only use python builtins objects
-- will not support external functions by python callable because the values of XQuery function are based on DOM
+- will not support external functions by python callable because the values handled by XQuery function are based on DOM
+- is aimed for a comprehensible example for native modules with: multi python version, closs platform with warningless code, module with external c++ libraries, well managed resources (memory alloc, reference count, exceptions), packaging strategy for every platform, distribution for source and package

 ## Resources